 People always describe the UK as an expensive destination, and not everyone can afford this trip.
 But is that even true?
 The short answer is YES!

 The cost of living in the United Kingdom is slightly higher than that of other European countries, especially if you don’t plan wisely and get overwhelmed by visiting all these fantastic fairytale spots.
-Therefore, it’s important to draw a clear pathway between places you must see and others you can overlook for the sake of free activities or less costly alternatives.
+Therefore, drawing a clear pathway between places you must see and others you can overlook for free activities or less costly alternatives is essential.

-One of the most common questions we’re asked all the time by people who want to vacation in the UK and read all the UK guides is how much it costs to travel in and about this great empire.
+One of the most common questions we get from people who want to vacation in the UK and have read all the UK guides is how much it costs to travel to and about this great empire.

 Flights